BG3: The BEST Multiclass Combinations [Top 15]

 Paladin and Sorcerer Class

-With the Oath taken by the Paladins, they are able to use some of the spells in Baldur’s Gate 3.
-So, multiclassing it with Sorcerer, a spell class, will end up being one of the toughest multiclass in BG3.
-Since Paladin does not have access to all the spells, multiclassing it with Sorcerer will open a room full of new spells for Paladin.
+With the Oath taken by the Paladins, they can use some of the spells in Baldur’s Gate 3.
+So, multiclassing it with Sorcerer build will become one of the toughest multiclass in BG3.
+Since Paladin cannot access all the spells, multiclassing it with Sorcerer will open a room full of new spells for Paladin.
+Not only does this cover the defense of the Sorcerer, but it also boosts the Charisma of Paladins for better skill checks.

 1. Bard & Barbarian

-The Multiclass of Bard and Barbarian [Image by eXputer]
+The Multiclass of Bard and Barbarian [Image by Me]

-The BG3 best multiclass is perhaps the multiclass of Bard and Barbarian.
+The best multiclass is perhaps the multiclass of Bard and Barbarian.
 For that, you will need to begin as a Barbarian class.
 To defend the team, using Rage will be the best option.
 Not only that, Bard, with its spells, can also provide good defense from enemies.
+Not only can you skip most fights with this build, but you remain unphased by most fights if you do resort to violence.

 Up Next: